Charitha-N-cherry/Rhyno_project/README.md

 # Rhyno_project
-Just a Major project of my internship
+Major project on Rhyno Electronic Vehicles website using frontend languages such as html, css, and javascript.